trevor-dolby-at-ibm-com/ace-vnc-devcontainer/README-ace-full-xvnc.md

 ## Starting the toolkit

-Once the container is started, it should be running a web server on port 6080 that can be used to access the X-Windows desktop.
+Once the container is started, it should be running a web server on port 6080 that can be used to access the X-Windows desktop as http://localhost:6080/vnc.html assuming port forwarding as shown above.

 The port 6080 default page is a directory, and the `vnc.html` page is the one we need to gain access to VNC:

 ![vnc page](/files/vnc-codespace-vnc-html.png)